 Mechanical Insulation Life Cycle Assessment

 Mechanical insulation and insulation in general are among the few industrially manufactured products that save more energy over their life span than is required for their manufacturing.
-The National Insulation Association (NIA) has estimated that mechanical insulation systems, compared to surfaces without insulation, save more than 140 and up to 500 times more energy over their life spans (20 years for the purposes of this discussion) than it takes to produce them.
+The National Insulation Association (NIA) has estimated that mechanical insulation systems save more than 140 and up to 500 times more energy over their life spans (20 years for the purposes of this discussion) than it takes to produce them.
+This is based on performance comparison of surfaces with and without insulation.
 Mechanical insulation also saves a minimum of 150 (and up to 750) times more CO2 emissions than it takes to produce the insulation product.
-This data proves beyond doubt that mechanical insulation is a sustainable, green initiative that provides an unparalleled ecobalance.
+The data proves that mechanical insulation is a sustainable, green initiative that provides an unparalleled ecobalance.

-Mechanical insulation systems are used for piping, equipment, vessels, ducts, boilers, and similar mechanical equipment in commercial building and industrial applications.
-They perform thermal, acoustical, and personnel safety functions for piping and equipment in both hot and cold applications; Heating, Ventilation, and Air Conditioning (HVAC) applications; and refrigeration and other low-temperature piping and equipment applications.
+Mechanical insulation systems are used for piping, equipment, vessels, ducts, boilers, and similar mechanical apparatus in commercial building and industrial applications.
+They perform thermal, acoustical, and personnel safety functions for piping and equipment in both hot and cold applications; heating, ventilating, and air conditioning (HVAC) applications; and refrigeration and other low-temperature piping and equipment applications.

 A life cycle assessment (LCA) is used to systematically investigate the environmental impact of goods.
-The complete life cycle of a product is tracked "from cradle to grave."
-All aspects of the product's life, including raw material production, energy usage, manufacturing, transporting, use, and disposal, are considered.
-Such ecobalances provide information on greenhouse gas emissions and the use of energy and raw materials, which is becoming increasingly important.
+The complete life cycle of a product is tracked “from cradle to grave.”
+All aspects of the product’s life are considered, including raw material production, energy usage, manufacturing, transporting, use, and disposal.
+Such ecobalances provide information on greenhouse gas emissions and the use of energy and raw materials, increasingly important in today’s environment.

-Appreciation is extended to the companies and associations that contributed to the estimates expressed in this paper.
-The estimates provided were developed from the best information available at the time the estimates were made.
-Neither the National Insulation Association nor the contributors to these estimates make representation as to the accuracy of the good faith estimate ranges contained herein.
+Appreciation is extended to the companies and associations that contributed to the estimates expressed in this article.
+The estimates were developed from the best information available at the time.
+Neither the National Insulation Association nor the contributors to these estimates guarantee the accuracy of the good faith estimate ranges contained herein.